whhxp/electric_machine_topology_optimization/topology optimization method.md

+# Definition of Topology
+In design process, the topology usually is considered as a sub-field of geometry.
+The first work that related to topology was Königsberg bridge problem proposed by Euler.
+This problem was entitled "The solution of a problem relating to the geometry of position", which indicated that the distance was not relevant.[1]
+Etymologically, the word is derived from the Greek noun *topos* which means location, place, space or domain.[1]
+In mathematics, topology is concerned with a object that can be deformed, twisted, or stretched in an arbitrary manner.[2]
+If two objects have the same topology properties, they are said to be homeomorphic.

 # Topology optimization method

-Optimize a topology, i.e. to arrange materials or position structures properly and make the whole object reaches it global optimal.
+Optimize a topology, i.e. to arrange materials or position structures properly and make the objective reaches its global optimal.
 Traditionally, it can be divided into mainly two approaches, micro-structure topology optimization and marco-structure optimization.
-[1]()
+[3]

 ## *Microstructure*